How Many Liters of Olive Oil Can An Olive Tree Produce?

 It’s Not About The Quantity Only – The Quality Matters

 There’s one thing I want to talk about, and that’s about the quantity of olive oil.
 In my opinion, you shouldn’t aim for the amount of olive oil.
-It would be best if you sought for quality of it.
+It would be best if you sought its quality.
 Especially if you’re a small olive grower like me, and all you want is the best possible olive oil that you can use by yourself or sell at a marketplace.

 When you’re aiming for quality instead of quantity, you can then go to various olive oil competitions and potentially win, making your olive oil famous.